 Section 4.09 A Research and Awards Committee consisting of a chair and at least six additional members.
 This committee shall manage, collect, and select abstracts for written and oral presentation at the annual meeting.
 The committee shall define awards to be bestowed at the annual meeting, conduct an annual scientific poster session, choose presenters who will compete for scientific awards, and select the award winners.
 The chair shall serve on the Program Committee.

-Section 4.10 A Finance Committee consisting of the Treasurer who shall serve as chair, the President-elect, as long as his or her terms of employment do not preclude membership, and at least three additional members.
+Section 4.10 A Finance Committee consisting of the Treasurer and at least three additional members.
 The committee shall establish continuity in the supervision and monitoring of all fiscal activities of the Society, including review of the annual budget, as well as the operational budget for the annual meeting.
 The committee shall oversee compliance with legal, ethical, and accounting standards and may select an independent auditor, and the committee shall advise and make recommendations to the officers and the Board and through them to the membership in matters concerning the fiscal status of the Society.

-Section 4.11 A Development Committee consisting of the Vice President, who shall serve as chair, the Treasurer, the Immediate Past President, and at least three additional members.
+Section 4.11 A Development Committee consisting of a chair, the Treasurer, and at least two additional members.
 The committee shall plan and oversee the solicitation of financial support and contributions for the Society and for the annual meeting.

-Section 4.14 New chairs and members of committees shall be appointed within one month following the annual business meeting.
+Section 4.16 New chairs and members of committees shall be appointed within 90 days following the annual business meeting.
 Newly-created committees shall be constituted within one month of their creation.

 Section 5.01 The Society shall hold an annual meeting of the membership.
 The annual meeting shall consist of a scientific meeting and a business meeting.